-For the three months ended March 31, 2023, the adjusted EBITDA is negative (\$1,953,263) versus negative (\$2,629,373) in the prior year period, a positive variance of \$676,110.
-Adjusted EBITDA is defined as the net operating loss excluding depreciation and amortization, intangible impairment, goodwill impairment and share-based compensation expense.
-It is a non-IFRS calculation that should be compared to our audited financial information included elsewhere in this Annual Report.
+For the three month period ended March 31, 2025, the adjusted EBITDA was negative \$2,576,088 compared to \$1,527,011 for the three month period ended March 31, 2024, a negative variance of \$1,049,077.
+Adjusted EBITDA is defined as the net operating loss excluding depreciation and amortization, and share-based compensation expense.
+It is a non-IFRS calculation that should be compared to our audited financial information included elsewhere in this Annual Report